ClericPy/morebuiltins/doc.md

-1.1 `ttime` - Converts a timestamp to a human-readable timestring formatted as %Y-%m-%d %H:%M:%S.
+1.1 `ttime` - Translates a timestamp to a human-readable string formatted as %Y-%m-%d %H:%M:%S.

 ```python